Debunking 10 SEO Myths to Improve Your Strategy

 Often, people will mistakenly noindex a website when they push a development environment live.

-As the name subjects, this will keep Google from indexing, and therefore ranking, your site.
+This process keeps Google from indexing, and therefore ranking, your site.

 Look in the code and do a Control F to ensure there is not a noindex.

-Many times, there are issues with pagination on websites technical SEO.
+Many times, there are issues with pagination on websites’ technical SEO.

-Lately, I’ve been recommending no indexing pages after the main category or putting a rel canonical page to the main page.
+If you want something that will work similarly to rel next rel prev, I’ve been recommending no indexing pages after the main category or putting a rel canonical page to the main page.
 I prefer the no index.

 Often, sitemaps will have errors when you submit them to Google Search Console.